World

 Saving the World to an XML File

 raisim::World::exportToXml(dir, file) (or exportToXml(path)) saves the current world state to an XML file.
-EXAMPLES
+The current examples index lists the source targets that exercise world creation and asset loading.

 RaiSim performs collision detection in two stages: a broadphase pass that filters candidate pairs using axis-aligned bounding boxes (AABBs), followed by a narrowphase pass (analytic tests, SAT, MPR, and GJK/EPA depending on the shape pair) to generate contact points.
 You can configure the contact detector via setContactSettings or adjust only the broadphase via setBroadphaseSettings.
 These settings should be updated when the world is not stepping.